makersacademy/chitter-challenge/README.md

 3. psql \c chitter_test;
 4. Run the query in 01_create_peeps_table.sql
 5. Run this query to add the time column 02_add_time_column.sql
-6. Run this query to add the username column to the table 03._add_username_column.sql
+6. Run this query to add the username column to the table 03_add_username_column.sql
+7. Run this query from the chitter_test database to create the user table 04_create_user_table

 User Stories that have been met: